SAP/spartacus-docs/_pages/dev/context.md

 ---
-title: Context Configuration
+title: Context Configuration (DRAFT)
 ---

-`context` allows for the configuration of the application by appending attribute values to the base URL.
+The `context` parameter allows for the configuration of the application by appending attribute values to the Storefront URL.

-**Ex**: Assume a `language` attribute is being used and its value is set to English.
-When the website is now loaded, the site URL will contain this property and the translations provided will be in English.

 In addition to this, it provides the flexibility of being able to change these values dynamically.

+**Ex**: Assume a `language` attribute is used and its value is set to English.
+When the application is loaded, the Storefront URL will contain this property and the translations provided will be in English.

 `context` can be found in the `app.module.ts` and looks as such: